 5. Takamine GD30-CE

-Strings: 6 D’Addario EXP16 light-gauge steel strings
+|Strings||6 D’Addario EXP16 light-gauge steel strings|

 My Review: Takamine GD30-CE is capable of improving your performance on stages and in concerts by providing you with high and vivid tones, as well as with classic appearance.
-Because of its top that is made of quite solid spruce, as well as back and sides assembled with mahogany wood, this acoustic guitar features stable vibrations and nice tones.
+Because of its top which is made of solid spruce, as well as back and sides assembled with mahogany wood, this acoustic guitar features stable vibrations and nice tones.
 Apart from that, we have to say that it’s quite an enjoyment to play GD30-CE because of its fingerboard that is made of rosewood.
 In order to improve the tonality, and give you a better natural feeling, this acoustic guitar comes with the TP4T preamp.

-Fingerboard and bridge are made from the same material, which is rosewood, while nut and saddle are built from the synthetic bone.
+Fingerboard and bridge are made from the same material, which is rosewood, while nut and saddle are built from synthetic bone.

 Finish: Takamine GD30-CE includes pretty common natural coloring, that looks quite nice, as well as a gloss finish, to make it smooth in your hands.